andrzejkupczyk/mantisbt-awards/README.md

 Allows users to quickly give and receive feedback.

 Emojis can be awarded on comments (known as bugnotes or activities), but more "awardable" objects will be supported in the near future.

+If you find this plugin useful, feel free to try [my other plugins](https://github.com/search?q=user%3Aandrzejkupczyk+topic%3Amantisbt-plugin) as well.

 ## Installation